morpho-org/morpho-token/README.md

 # Morpho Token

-This repository contains the Morpho protocol’s ERC20 token.
+This repository contains the Morpho protocol's ERC20 token.
 It is designed to be upgradable and support onchain delegation.
 Additionally, it ships a wrapper contract to simplify the migration of assets from the previous token contract to the new Morpho token contract.

+## Features

-## Upgradability
+### Upgradability

-The Morpho token complies with the [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) to support upgradeability.
+The Morpho token complies with [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) to support upgradeability.

-## Delegation
+### Delegation

 The Morpho token supports onchain voting and voting power delegation.

+### Transferability and roles

+The Morpho token no longer has role-based permissions.
+This implies notably that it is transferable by default.

+### Burning tokens

+Calling `transfer` or `transferFrom` to transfer tokens to the zero address now reverts in the Morpho token.
+Instead, any account approved to spend tokens can use the `burn` function.

 ## Migration